OtavioPorteiro/Factory-Dashboard-Generator/README.md

 ## 📌 About

-Factory Dashboard Generator is an industrial dashboard project developed using Microsoft Excel and Power Query.
+Factory Dashboard Generator is an industrial data analysis project developed using Microsoft Excel and Power Query.

-The project transforms raw production data into interactive visualizations and performance indicators, helping to analyze operational results and support decision-making.
+The project was created to transform production data into interactive dashboards, allowing better visualization of operational performance, losses and key indicators.

 ---

 ## 🎯 Objective

-The main goal is to simplify data analysis by automating information consolidation and creating a clear view of production performance.
+The main objective is to simplify the analysis process by automating data preparation and creating a centralized view of important production metrics.

 ---

 ## 🚧 Problem

-Production data analysis can become a time-consuming process when information is spread across different sources and requires manual consolidation.
+Production information often requires manual consolidation from different sources, making analysis slower and increasing the possibility of errors.

-This project was created to improve data organization and provide faster access to important performance indicators.
+The challenge was to create a solution capable of organizing data and providing faster access to reliable information.

 ---

 ## 💡 Solution

-Developed an interactive dashboard using Microsoft Excel and Power Query to automate data preparation, consolidate information and transform raw data into visual insights.
+An interactive dashboard was developed using Excel and Power Query to automate data transformation, consolidate information and generate visual insights.

+The solution includes:

+- Automatic data consolidation
+- KPI monitoring
+- Production performance analysis
+- Loss indicators
+- Machine performance visualization
+- Interactive filters

 ---

 ## 📈 Result

-The dashboard provides a clearer view of operational performance through KPIs, charts and indicators, supporting better analysis and decision-making.
+The dashboard provides a clearer overview of operational performance, helping users identify trends, monitor indicators and support data-driven decisions.

 ---